-Western University of Health Sciences Online Nurse Practitioner Programs – FNP, PMHNP
+Western University of Health Sciences Online DNP and Certificate Programs – FNP, PMHNP, ENP

 What to Expect from Western University of Health Sciences Online NP Programs

 State Restrictions: Western University of Health Sciences is authorized to offer its nursing programs in Alaska, Arizona, California, Colorado, Idaho, Nevada, New York, North Dakota, Oregon, Texas, Utah, and Washington.
-Students outside of California should verify with the College of Graduate Nursing as well as their state licensing board to verify eligibility and ensure that the program meets state requirements for NP licensure.
+Students outside of California should verify with the College of Graduate Nursing and their state licensing board to verify eligibility and ensure that the program meets state requirements for NP licensure.

 Online Experience: Online courses at WesternU are delivered through Blackboard and utilize multimedia and videoconferencing applications.
 Courses include asynchronous components, collaborative projects, and some campus intensives.
 Modules include assessments gathered from student participation, exams, and written and oral presentations.

-On-Site Requirements: FNP Post-Master’s Certificate students must come to the Pomona, CA campus for two seminar intensives per semester plus Welcome Week at the beginning of the program.
-Full-time study would include seven campus visits throughout the program.
+On-Site Requirements: Students must come to the Pomona, CA campus for seminar intensives plus Welcome Week at the beginning of the program.
+Coursework is generally online, but clinicals are completed in the student’s local community.

 Paying for Western University of Health Sciences Online NP Programs

-The online graduate nursing programs through the Western University of Health Sciences cost $966 per credit plus fees for both residents and non-residents.
-Travel expenses for the campus visits are not included in tuition costs.
-Prospective students should inquire with the WesternU College of Graduate Nursing for current tuition prices and fees.
+All tuition figures for programs at Western University are listed below.
+Prospective students should inquire with the WesternU College of Graduate Nursing for the most current tuition prices and fees.

 Western University of Health Sciences may offer unsubsidized federal student loans to graduate students according to the FAFSA.
 In addition, the College of Graduate Nursing offers stipends to graduate nursing students which is a great option to avoid student debt.
-As well, nurses are encouraged to check with their employers about tuition reimbursement programs.
+Nurses are also encouraged to check with their employers about tuition reimbursement programs.
 Other opportunities for graduate funding may include private loans, scholarships, and grants through community and other organizations.

 Western University of Health Sciences

-WesternU offers FNP and PMHNP graduate nursing programs to students in several states with minimal campus visits, the same tuition for residents and non-residents, and opportunities for stipends to offset graduate school costs.
+WesternU offers ENP, FNP, and PMHNP graduate nursing programs to students in several states, with the same tuition for residents and non-residents, and opportunities for stipends to offset graduate school costs.

 APRN Programs